Fantastic-Four124/nt-rabbitmq-follow-Open-app-More-/README.md

 The cache and database is shared with the **[User service](github.com/Fantastic-Four124/userservice)** and **[Follow service](github.com/Fantastic-Four124/nanotwitter-follow-service)**.

 Unicorn is chosen as the http server, becuase RabbitMQ is implemented with unicorn.
 It's also highly multi-threaded.
 Better performance can be achieved.

+server.rb literally does nothing in this case.
+One of the annoying thing about the RabbitMQ is that the service is always in sleep and it's managed by Heroku.
+We have to do REST call manually to wake up the service.
+Calling /status will wake up the service.
+Only listening to the queue not enough for the lazy rabbit.